Pests

 How to Fix It

-Isolate the affected plant, since thrips move readily to nearby plants once established.
+Isolate the affected plant right away, since thrips move readily to nearby plants once established, especially if pots are grouped closely together.

-Apply insecticidal soap or neem oil, coating all leaf surfaces, since thrips are highly mobile and a single treatment rarely eliminates them all.
+Apply insecticidal soap or neem oil, coating all leaf surfaces including undersides, since thrips are highly mobile and a single treatment rarely eliminates them all in one pass.

-Commit to three or four full cycles, about a week apart each — since thrips lay eggs inside the leaf tissue itself, no surface spray reaches them, and only the repeated cycle catches each new wave as it hatches out.
+Commit to three or four full treatment cycles, about a week apart each, since thrips lay eggs inside the leaf tissue itself where no surface spray reaches them, and only repeated cycles catch each new wave as it hatches.

-Set a yellow sticky card flat against the soil near the base of the clover-like foliage, since thrips at rest tend to stay low in the dense, low-growing canopy this plant forms rather than flying openly the way they might on a taller, more open-branched plant.
+Set a yellow sticky card flat against the soil near the base of the foliage, since thrips at rest tend to stay low in this plant's dense, low-growing canopy rather than flying openly the way they might on a taller plant.

 Prevention

-- Check new growth periodically for the earliest signs of silvery streaking, since thrips damage on new growth is often visible before an infestation is severe
+• Check new growth periodically for the earliest signs of silvery streaking, since damage on new growth is often visible before an infestation becomes severe

-- Keep a low sticky card near the base of the foliage as an early-warning system, matching this plant's low, dense growth habit
+• Keep a low sticky card near the base of the foliage as an early-warning system suited to this plant's low, dense growth habit

 Quick Summary